-These recommendations aim to inform donors, implementers, and advocates who design or fund CS interventions in global SRHR or rights-based movements.
+These recommendations aim to inform donors, implementers, and advocates who design or fund CS interventions in global SRHR or rights-based movement.

-For Program Designers and Implementers:
+For program designers and implementers

-- Embed flexibility in design and budgets.
-Programmers are encouraged to design programs with in-built flexibility both programmatic and financial-to adapt to evolving capacity needs.
+• Embed flexibility in design and budgets

+Programmers are encouraged to design programs with in-built flexibility-both programmatic and financial-to adapt to evolving capacity needs.
 CS is not static; as partners engage and contexts shift, new needs and opportunities emerge.
-Allowing room in workplans and budgets for responsive actions ensures that support remains relevant, timely, and impactful. - Co-create CS plans with partners.
-Avoid top-down or onesize-fits-all approaches.
+Allowing room in workplans and budgets for responsive actions ensures that support remains relevant, timely, and impactful.

+• Co-create CS plans with partners

+Avoid top-down or one-size-fits-all approaches.
 Instead, engage implementing partners and rightsholders in co-creating CS plans.
-This collaborative process ensures that CS interventions are grounded in local realities, reflect actual needs, and enhance ownership, relevance, and sustainability of outcomes. - Invest in blended CS approaches.
+This collaborative process ensures that CS interventions are grounded in local realities, reflect actual needs, and enhance ownership, relevance, and sustainability of outcomes.

+Invest in blended CS approaches

 Effective CS goes beyond standalone training sessions.
 A blended approach that combines structured training with ongoing mentorship, coaching, peer learning, and reflective practice is the best.
-This layered support allows for continuous learning, contextual adaptation, and the application of new skills over time. - Prioritize language accessibility and inclusion from the start.
+This layered support allows for continuous learning, contextual adaptation, and the application of new skills over time.

+• Prioritize language accessibility and inclusion from the start

 Implementers are encouraged to ensure that CS activities are accessible to all participants, especially those with disabilities or in multilingual environments.
 This includes providing interpretation, translation, and accessible materials, and being intentional about inclusive facilitation methods.
 Building inclusive spaces enhances participation, learning, and leadership of historically marginalized groups.

-For Donors and Funders:
+For donors and funders

-- Fund long-term, adaptive capacity development.
-Donors are encouraged to invest in longer program cycles that allow sufficient time for organizations to internalize learning, apply new skills, and demonstrate measurable impact. - Allow sufficient inception period.
-For capacity-driven SRHR advocacy programs, a six-month inception period is insufficient.
+- Fund long-term, adaptive capacity development Donors are encouraged to invest in longer program cycles that allow sufficient time for organizations to internalize learning, apply new skills, and demonstrate measurable impact. - Allow sufficient inception period

+For capacity-driven SRHR advocacy programs, a sixmonth inception period is insufficient.
 Donors and funding partners should adopt a long-term funding approach that allows for an inception phase of up to one year.
+This enables adequate time for program setup, including comprehensive baseline studies and capacity assessments to effectively inform CS activities.

+We acknowledge contributions from the following:

+- 1. Nyambura Gathumbi Global Program Manager - 2.
+Mercedes Alvarez Capacity Strengthening Officer - 3.
+Capacity Strengthening Linking and Learning Working Group

-This enables adequate time for program setup, including comprehensive baseline studies and capacity assessments to effectively inform CS activities. - Support core costs and institutional resilience.
-Donors should move beyond project-restricted funding to include flexible support for core operational costs.
+- Support core costs and institutional resilience Donors should move beyond project-restricted funding to include flexible support for core operational costs.
 This means resourcing essential elements such as staffing, internal systems, governance, communication, and digital infrastructure.
-These investments are critical for strengthening the institutional backbone of grassroots and rightsholder-led organizations, enabling them to sustain impact, innovate, and respond effectively to evolving challenges. - Recognize the political and emotional labor of CS work.
+These investments are critical for strengthening the institutional backbone of grassroots and rightsholder-led organizations, enabling them to sustain impact, innovate, and respond effectively to evolving challenges. - Recognize the political and emotional labor of CS work

 CS, particularly in advocacy and rights-based programming, often entails profound emotional and political labor-especially for rightsholders working in high-risk or politically sensitive environments.
 Donors should acknowledge this by funding wellbeing initiatives, collective care practices, and longer-term accompaniment.
 Safe, flexible funding spaces should be created that allow these actors not only to lead but to do so without compromising their health, safety, or dignity.

-For COA Organizations, Advocacy Networks and Coalitions:
+For CoA organizations, advocacy networks and coalition

-- Invest in cross-learning infrastructure.
-CoAs, networks and coalitions should strengthen opportunities for shared learning by investing in platforms such as regional convenings, learning circles, and collaborative digital spaces.
-These infrastructures enable organizations across different contexts to exchange insights, co-develop solutions, and build solidarity across movements. - Foster horizontal learning spaces.
-Inclusive, nonhierarchical environments should be created where rightsholders and CoA members can share experiences and knowledge on an equal footing.
+- Invest in cross-learning infrastructure CoAs, networks and coalitions should strengthen opportunities for shared learning by investing in platforms such as regional convenings, learning circles, and collaborative digital spaces.
+These infrastructures enable organizations across different contexts to exchange insights, co-develop solutions, and build solidarity across movements. - Foster horizontal learning spaces

+Inclusive, non-hierarchical environments should be created where rightsholders and CoA members can share experiences and knowledge on an equal footing.
 Dialogue should be prioritized over directive approaches to ensure mutual learning, respect, deeper understanding, and strengthened collective strategies.